Graylog2/graylog-plugin-aws/README.md

 **It will take a few minutes until the first logs are coming in.**

-**Important: AWS delivers the FlowLogs with a few minutes delay and not always in an ordered fashion.
+**Important: AWS delivers Flow Logs intermittently in batches (usually in 5 to 15 minute intervals), and sometimes out of order.
 Keep this in mind when searching over messages in a recent time frame.**

+### Throttling

+Starting in version 2.4.6, the AWS Flow Logs and AWS Logs inputs support the ability to throttle if contention occurs in the Graylog Journal.
+Throttling will slow the rate of AWS Kinesis stream intake for these inputs by pausing processing until the Journal contention is cleared when the node catches up.
+If the contention lasts for more than 60 seconds, then the Kinesis consumer will be temporarily stopped until the Journal contention is resolved.
+This setting can help to slow down the processing of large, intermittent log batches.
+If frequent long/disruptive throttling occurs, then additional hardware resources may need to be allocated to the Graylog node where the input is running.

+To enable throttling, edit the input and check the *Allow throttling this input* checkbox.

+See the [Input Throttling](http://docs.graylog.org/en/3.0/pages/sending_data.html#throttling-criteria) section of the Graylog docs for more information about how and when throttling will occur.

 ## CloudTrail setup and configuration